ritesh-chauhan0x1/Python/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This course material is created for educational purposes.
+This course material is free to use, modify, and distribute for educational and commercial purposes.

 ---